artefactual/archivematica-docs/getting-started/overview/dashboard.rst

 It is a good practice to "clean up" the Dashboard periodically by removing packages using the red "remove" button (see below).

-4. Micro-services and Jobs
+4. Microservices and Jobs
 -----------------------------

-Archivematica's processing is performed through a number of :ref:`micro-services <micro-services>`.
-Micro-services are provided by a combination of Archivematica Python scripts and one or more of the free, open-source `software tools <https://www.archivematica.org/wiki/External_tools>`_ bundled in the Archivematica system.
+Archivematica's processing is performed through a number of :ref:`microservice <microservices>`.
+Microservices are provided by a combination of Archivematica Python scripts and one or more of the free, open-source `software tools <https://www.archivematica.org/wiki/External_tools>`_ bundled in the Archivematica system.

-These micro-services are broken down  into a number of jobs, which users can see by clicking on the micro-service to expand.
+These microservice are broken down  into a number of jobs, which users can see by clicking on the microservice to expand.
 Clicking on the gear icon within a job will open a new browser tab showing the tasks performed for that particular job.

 5. Decision
 -----------

-Certain micro-services result in a decision point for the archivist.
+Certain microservice result in a decision point for the archivist.
 The decision is completed by choosing an available option from a drop-down menu.
 Many of the decision points can be pre-configured if desired in the :ref:`Administration tab <dashboard-processing>`.